Wind-WindKids/winding/samples/storycats/winding.md

 --
 Only the story didn't end there.

-@image:
+@image: Aria.cat.colorful, Wind.hummingbird, Trixy.hummingbird
-A lot of cats in the garden.
-A few butterflies and birds are returning.
-A couple of cats turn their heads upward.
-Cats drawn in realistic picture-book style.
-Aria in her brown cat form, slightly brightened playing with Windy and Trixy in hummingbird forms, they are riding on her back, wings spread wide, balancing gracefully.
+Aria in her colorful cat form, running.
+Windy and Trixy in hummingbird forms, Windy, wings spread wide, balancing gracefully, riding on Aria's back.
+Another blue and yellow hummingbird above them.
 The garden is still muted, natural grays, browns, and greens.
+A stream passes through the garden.

+@Aria.cat.colorful:
+Cat form mapped from Ariane de Félicie, fully luminous: emerald and turquoise iridescence across back and head, **bronzy-gold belly** glowing softly.
+Jewel-tone blues in the tail tip; fur with no blacks or heavy browns—only clean, airy color with a gentle shimmer.
+Sun catches micro-highlights so she reads radiant in the garden light.

+@Trixy.hummingbird:
+A hummingbird of Ariane de Félicie kind, glittering green head and underparts, green undertail, slightly curved and medium-sized bill with red lower mandible, and forked green blue tail, green belly.

+@Windy.hummingbird:
+A hummingbird of Ariane de Félicie kind, wings with green and orange highlights, a glittering green head with orange markings, green undertail, slightly curved and medium-sized bill with green lower mandible, and forked violet tail, green belly.

 --
 part3_foxy_friends: landscape-orientation
 --
-Trixy had always been friends with Foxy, a sleek brown cat.
+Trixy had always been friends with Foxy, a sleek brown kitten.

-@image:
+@image: Trixy, Foxy
-Two brown/black cats in a quiet meadow; colors still muted, sky pale.
+Foxy and Trixy in a quiet meadow; colors still muted, sky pale.

 --
 part3_trixy_tells_fly: landscape-orientation
 --
-“Foxy, you know, our mom can fly,” she said one day.
+“Foxy, you know, my mom can fly,” she said one day.

-@image:
+@image: Trixy, Foxy
 Trixy speaks to Foxy; a faint glimmer of green-gold light touches the air.

 --
 part3_trixy_windy_teaches: landscape-orientation
 --
-“She taught me and my brother Windy to turn into hummingbirds.”
+“And she taught me and my brother Windy how to turn into a hummingbird.”

-@image:
+@image: Trixy, Foxy, Windy.hummingbird
-Trixy points upward; Windy flutters above, a tiny green-gold spark trailing.
+Trixy extends into the distance with a paw towards Windy who flutters far away near low trees with flowers on the horizon, just a spec of color.
+Foxy looks at Trixy.

+@Trixy:
+A playful orange kitten with a bright personality, she is always ready for an adventure.
+She is slightly larger than Windy.

+@Foxy:
+A cute brown tabby kitten with bright eyes and a playful demeanor, he is always curious, ready to explore and likes to run fast.

+@Windy.hummingbird:
+A hummingbird of Ariane de Félicie kind, wings with green and orange highlights, a glittering green head with orange markings, green undertail, slightly curved and medium-sized bill with green lower mandible, and forked violet tail, green belly.

 --
 part3_foxy_yeah: landscape-orientation
 --
 “Yes, I saw you two playing and flying,” Foxy said.

-@image:
+@image: Foxy, Trixy, Windy.hummingbird
-Foxy looks up; Windy hovers, a small hummingbird shape.
+Foxy and Trixy look at Windy who flutters far away near low trees with flowers on the horizon, just a spec of color.

 --
 part3_foxy_asks: landscape-orientation